Motteo1/alx-higher_level_programming/0x0B-python-input_output/README.md

 7. A script that adds all arguments to a Python list, then saves them to a file
 8. Returns the dictionary description with simple data structure `obj.__dict__`
 9. class Student that retrieves dictionary representation of student instance
-10. build on #9 and return dictionary attributes asked
+10. build on #9 and return dictionary of attributes asked
+11. Build on #10 and transfer all of one instances attributes to another

 ### Environment
 * Language: Python 3.4.3